nell-djmf/u3_lab_sequelize_associations_exercise/README.md

 ## Overview

 We'll be practicing associating the provided models.
 Foreign Keys have already been set up for you in the migrations.
 To confirm this open `psql` and connect to `associations_development`.
 Verify the schema is setup and the tables were created successfully.
 You'll only be working in the `User` and `Article` models.
 Utilizing the **[Resources Provided](#Resources)**, associate the provided models and eager load the associated data.
 You must have `3` passing tests for completion.
 Run `npm run test` to check your work.
+Write your queries in the provided `query.js` file.

 The associations are as follows: